May 4, 2024

 29. Byculla zoo, Mumbai, Maharashtra

-30. Outside the Vasai fort, Maharashtra
+30. Close to an entrance of Vasai fort, Maharashtra

 31. Tilak road and Ghokale road, Pune, Maharastra